What is Attendance Allowance?

 You will still need to print the completed form to sign and post.

-It’s also worth noting that this is a long form and will take some time to fill in.
-The interactive online form only means that you can fill it in online; once it’s completed, it needs to be printed, signed and sent to the address at the top of the form.
+It’s worth noting that this is a long form and will take some time to fill in.
+The interactive claim form means that you can fill it in online.
+But once it’s completed, it still needs to be printed, signed and sent to the address at the top of the form.

 Terminal illness: special rules